-This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
-(See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

-- (z) If AEMO is not the Proponent in respect of an inter-network test, the Proponent must: - (1) prior to the scheduled date of the inter-network test, confirm to AEMO that the test facilitation services identified in the test program will be available to be utilised, who will be providing them and the operational arrangements for utilising them; - (2) provide sufficient information to enable AEMO to utilise the test facilitation services in conducting the inter-network test; and - (3) respond promptly to any queries AEMO raises with the Proponent concerning the availability of the test facilitation services and AEMO's ability to utilise those services in conducting the internetwork tests.

-- (aa) The Proponent in respect of an inter-network test must bear all of the following costs associated with that inter-network test: - (1) any amounts payable under an agreement under which test facilitation services are provided; - (2) the Proponent's own costs associated with the inter-network test and in negotiating and administering the agreements referred to in clause 5.7.7(u); and

-(3) if the Proponent is not AEMO and the amount of settlements residue on any directional interconnector for a trading interval during which there is an impact on central dispatch outcomes as a result of the inter-network test is negative, then the Proponent must enter into an agreement with AEMO to pay that amount to AEMO.
+- (y) When the terms and conditions are determined in accordance with rule 8.2 under this clause 5.7.7, then the Proponent and the other Registered Participant must enter into an agreement setting out those terms and conditions. - (z) If NEMMCO is not the Proponent in respect of an inter-network test, the Proponent must: - (1) prior to the scheduled date of the inter-network test, confirm to NEMMCO that the test facilitation services identified in the test program will be available to be utilised, who will be providing them and the operational arrangements for utilising them; - (2) provide sufficient information to enable NEMMCO to utilise the test facilitation services in conducting the inter-network test; and - (3) respond promptly to any queries NEMMCO raises with the Proponent concerning the availability of the test facilitation services and NEMMCO's ability to utilise those services in conducting the inter-network tests. - (aa) The Proponent in respect of an inter-network test must bear all of the following costs associated with that inter-network test: - (1) any amounts payable under an agreement under which test facilitation services are provided; - (2) the Proponent's own costs associated with the inter-network test and in negotiating and administering the agreements referred to in clause 5.7.7(u); and - (3) if the Proponent is not NEMMCO and the amount of settlements residue on any directional interconnector for a trading interval during which there is an impact on central dispatch outcomes as a result of the inter-network test is negative, then the Proponent must enter into an agreement with NEMMCO to pay that amount to NEMMCO. - (ab) If the Proponent is NEMMCO and the amount of settlements residue on any directional interconnector for a trading interval during which there is an impact on central dispatch outcomes as a result of the inter-network test is negative, then NEMMCO must adjust that residue to be zero and must recover the amount as provided for in clause 2.11.3(b)(2A). - (ac) NEMMCO must establish operational conditions to achieve the particular power transfer levels for each stage of the inter-network test as contemplated by the test program: - (1) utilizing where practicable and economic to do so the test facilitation services identified in the test program; and

-This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
-(See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

-- (ab) If the Proponent is AEMO and the amount of settlements residue on any directional interconnector for a trading interval during which there is an impact on central dispatch outcomes as a result of the inter-network test is negative, then AEMO must adjust that residue to be zero and must recover the amount as provided for in clause 2.11.3(b)(2A). - (ac) AEMO must establish operational conditions to achieve the particular power transfer levels for each stage of the inter-network test as contemplated by the test program: - (1) utilizing where practicable and economic to do so the test facilitation services identified in the test program; and - (2) otherwise, by applying to the minimum extent necessary to fulfil the test requirements, inter-network testing constraints. - (ad) An inter-network test must be coordinated by an officer nominated by AEMO who has authority to stop the test or any part of it or vary the procedure within pre-approved guidelines determined by AEMO if that officer considers any of these actions to be reasonably necessary. - (ae) Each Registered Participant must: - (1) cooperate with AEMO in planning, preparing for and conducting inter-regional tests; - (2) act in good faith in respect of, and not unreasonably delay, an internetwork test; and - (3) comply with any instructions given to it by AEMO under clause 5.7.7(af).
+- (2) otherwise, by applying to the minimum extent necessary to fulfil the test requirements, inter-network testing constraints. - (ad) An inter-network test must be coordinated by an officer nominated by the Inter-regional Planning Committee who has authority to stop the test or any part of it or vary the procedure within pre-approved guidelines determined by the Inter-regional Planning Committee if that officer considers any of these actions to be reasonably necessary. - (ae) Each Registered Participant must: - (1) cooperate with NEMMCO in planning, preparing for and conducting inter-regional tests; - (2) act in good faith in respect of, and not unreasonably delay, an inter-network test; and - (3) comply with any instructions given to it by NEMMCO under clause 5.7.7(af). - (af) NEMMCO may utilise test facilitation services under agreements entered into by the Proponent under this clause 5.7.7 during an inter-network test in order to achieve operational conditions on the power system which are reasonably required to achieve valid test results.